mufkuw/m-paperless/docs/development.md

 -   `parser` is a reference to a class that extends `DocumentParser`.
 -   `weight` is used whenever two or more parsers are able to parse a
     file: The parser with the higher weight wins.
-This can be used to override the parsers provided by Paperless-ngx.
+This can be used to override the parsers provided by M-Paperless.
 -   `mime_types` is a dictionary.
-The keys are the mime types your parser supports and the value is the default file extension that Paperless-ngx should use when storing files and serving them for download.
+The keys are the mime types your parser supports and the value is the default file extension that M-Paperless should use when storing files and serving them for download.
 We could guess that from the file extensions, but some mime types have many extensions associated with them and the Python methods responsible for guessing the extension do not always return